Kinetics-JOJO/MMedFD/README.md

   - Train with base: `MODEL_SIZE=base bash run_train_asr.sh`
   - Infer with medium: `--base_model_name openai/whisper-medium`
 ### LLM Evaluation
-Our LLM evaluation are based on GPT-5（judge）,G-Eval and PairEval are used for this evaluation, coresponding Prompt can be find in
+Our LLM evaluation are based on GPT-5（judge）,G-Eval and PairEval are used for this evaluation, coresponding Prompt can be find in Fold “LLM_Eval_Prompt”.

 ### Data Availability
 The dataset used in this project is proprietary and is not publicly available.
 Access requires internal approval and a research-only data use agreement.
 Researchers who wish to request access may contact yangxiao.wxy@antgroup.com